Cuisinart SS-10 Review

 The “up” arrow will increase it and the “down” arrow decrease -that makes sense – but why are they arranged from larger/greater to smaller/less?
 Most brewers just do like most appliances : smaller to larger.
 This may not be a deal-breaker but it could take some getting used to.

 The Cuisinart SS-10 has a 72 oz water reservoir – fairly big to not need refilling for awhile.
-It has a somewhat “L” shaped design that wraps around the maker slightly.
-There is a slot for inserting the charcoal water filter that is flush with the side that mounts onto the machine.
+It has a somewhat “L” shaped design that wraps around the maker slightly towards the back.

 You can pull out the reservoir easily for filling and refilling, or simply remove the lid which also comes off; the reservoir lid is not hinged.
 There is a minimum fill line and max in addition.